chapel-lang/chapel/util/build_configs/README.md

 in multiple configurations.

-The `cray-internal` subdirectory contains scripts to build and package Chapel binaries into RPM modules suitable for installation on a Cray-XC.
+The `cray-internal` subdirectory contains scripts to build and package Chapel binaries into RPM modules suitable for installation on a Cray-XC or XE.
 Those scripts are Cray-specific applications of the more general patterns presented in this directory.
 See `./cray-internal/README.md` for more info.